Are these the ‘light-up’ type of headphones?

 I need your final payment to clear before I send you the headphones.
 I need to send you the headphones a week or so before your party so that they arrive in plenty of time for you to do a sound check.

-I usually recommend paypal and that full payment be made 10 days before your party.
+I usually recommend that full payment be made 10 days before your party.

 What is the security deposit cost for the headphone rental?